Morgan-Sell/unit_converter/README.md

 </p>

 ### 5. Return to Calculator
-Select reset to return to the calculator.
+Select **Reset** to return to the calculator.
 You can use the vertical navbar to select a different unit of measure to convert.

 <p align="center">
   <img src="./img/reset.png" alt="Reset"/>